Madison

 In the late 1980's scientists at the Cooperative Institute for

-Meteorological Satellite Studies (CIMSS), began using observations from
+Meteorological Satellite Studies (CIMSS), began using observations

 geostationary satellites to validate numerical models.
 What